cambridge-cares/TheWorldAvatar/web/uk-base-world/README.md

 For more information on how visualisations are created and configured using the DTVF, please read its [documentation page](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/web/digital-twin-vis-framework).

+Note that this __may__ require building a local copy of the `dtvf-base-image` Docker image.
+If so, please run the `build.sh` script from within the `/web/digital-twin-vis-framework/library` directory.

 ### Feature info agent

 To support metadata for the visualisation, the stack for this visualisation has been configured to also launch an instance of the [Feature Info Agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/FeatureInfoAgent).
 The appropriate configuration file and query files have been created and will be copied into the relevant directories when using the `./scripts/start.sh` script to launch the stack (see below).